tobybaker/rf-ensemble-scoring/README.md

 _caconversion.py_ provides the necessary code to convert an ensemble into a set of pairwise Alpha-Carbon distances suitable for scoring.

-This is passed to _forestscore.py_ which returns the probability-based score.
+This is passed to _forestscore.py_ along with other parameters and returns the probability-based score.